ajufrancis/neutron-lan/service_function.md

-Raspberry Pi is used as Service Function serving DHCP server and IDS capabilities for neutron-lan.
+Raspberry Pi is used as Service Function serving DHCP server and IDS/IPS capabilities for neutron-lan.

 I. DHCP Server
 --------------